Who are careline alarms for?

 You should check with your phone provider or visit Ofcom for further details.

 *0844 telephone numbers are recommended by Ofcom for contacting organisations such as Telecare24.

-Most providers will accept credit/debit cards, and modern methods such as PayPal.
+Most providers will accept credit/debit cards, and modern payment methods such as PayPal.

-The best providers will also accept Direct Debit and cheque, which many older people still use.
+The best providers will also accept Direct Debit, a payment method that many people still prefer to use.